Zepeng/PointNET_PMT_keras/README.md

 **Notes:**
 - Full training should take ~20 min (based on 4 x A5000)
-- The code is agnostic of device (gpu, cpu, multi-gpu)
+- This code is agnostic of device (gpu, cpu, multi-gpu)

 **Example Plots:**